Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Change Initiative

-As a Free Action, you may increase your Initiative Turn Order, by spending 1 Impulse per +1 to Initiative.
+As a Free Action, change your Turn Order.
+Either spend 1 Impulse per +1 Initiative gained, or drop down any number for free.
 This takes effect at the start of the next Round.

 Maneuvers
 ---------